Join a national network of AHEC Scholars and develop the skills you need to make a difference in our state of health.

-Selected applicants participate in a two-year educational program and may receive an $800 travel expense subsidy ($400 per year, subject to academic or institutional approval).
+Selected applicants participate in a two-year educational program and may receive a subsidy, subject to academic or institutional approval.
 Each AHEC Scholar will receive an NC AHEC Scholars Certificate, setting them apart from other students in an increasingly competitive environment.
 Selected scholars will also have the chance to meet leaders in health care and make connections with other participants, creating an invaluable network for their future careers in health care.

 The NC AHEC Scholars Experience

 Co-created and co-taught by faculty across the state, with both statewide and regional components, the two-year NC AHEC Scholars Program includes 40 hours of didactics and 40 hours of clinical work each year.
 Scholars develop new skills and are introduced to an interprofessional framework that will be crucial to improving health and health care.